alexboots/es6-fiddle/README.md

 `index.js` = es6/7 things

+---

-`yarn babel` to watch index.js for changed
+`yarn watch` to watch index.js for changed and compile file down

+* Must have rollup install globally like their [docs say](https://rollupjs.org/#quick-start)
+* Must have your $NODE_PATH set

+---

-`yarn start` to start server for console logs
+`yarn start` to start server

+* I feel like there should be some
+* More bullet points to balance out this README